xolarvill/xolarvill/README.md

-- 👋 Hi, I'm @xolarvill, or go by the name @solarwill. :)
+- 👋 Hi, I'm @xolarvill
-- 👀 I am a graduate student in macroeconomics.
+- 👀 I am a graduate student in economics.
 I'm interested in all kinds of geeky things.
-- 🌱 I'm currently learning python, R and html.
+- 🌱 I'm currently learning python, R, SQL, matlab and so much more.
-- 💞️ I'm looking to collaborate on amazingly interesting things.
 - 📫 How to reach me?
 I don't even know how to reach myself.

 <!---